isayev/COMP6/README.md

 https://www.nature.com/articles/sdata2017193

 ## COMP6 Benchmark Results:
-#### Please read https://arxiv.org/abs/1801.09319 for a detailed description of our error metrics.
+#### These results represent the errors (MAE/RMSE) over the entire benchmark using a single ML potential (column 1).
+Please read https://arxiv.org/abs/1801.09319 Section IID for a detailed description of the error metrics.
 #### Please contact Justin S. Smith at jussmith48@gmail.com if you'd like to add your results from the COMP6 benchmark.
 ##### Units: kcal/mol and kcal/mol/A (errors are NOT per atom)
 ##### Error key: MAE/RMSE